 This entertaining game is basically the opposite of hide-and-seek.
 Here’s how it works: One person hides while the others count.
 If you find the hidden person, then you join them in their hiding spot.
 The last person to find the group loses.
 (No peeking while counting, cheaters.)

 This is generally a summer game, since you need a pool to play it.
 Get all the kids in the water and have one of them close their eyes and count to ten.
 Keeping their eyes closed, the player calls out “Marco” to which everyone replies “Polo.”
 The person who is “it” has to try to catch one of the other players without looking.
 The person who gets caught then gets to be “it.”

 10. Jump Rope

 It’s fun to jump on your own, but it’s even more fun to do it with others.
 You’ll need three players and two ropes for double Dutch (two to work the ropes and one to jump) and there are plenty of rhymes that can add more fun.
-Here are some ideas to get you started.
+Here are some ideas and a jump rope for kids to get you started.

 11. Kick the Can